chenh19/BRStudio/README.md

 *Current version: v2.1.3*

 ## Setting up the environment
-- BRStudio has been tested under [Kubuntu 22.04 LTS](https://kubuntu.org/) and linux systems based on Ubuntu 22.04 LTS.
+- [BRStudio](https://github.com/chenh19/BRStudio/blob/master/BRStudio.R) has been tested under [Kubuntu 22.04 LTS](https://kubuntu.org/) and linux systems based on Ubuntu 22.04 LTS.
-- To set up the environment, simply execute ```install.sh```.
+- To set up the environment, simply execute [install.sh](https://github.com/chenh19/BRStudio/blob/master/install.sh).
 - If you are using it under other systems, please make sure that all relevant packages are properly installed.

 ## Running the script